Manipulative Child Behavior: Signs, Symptoms, & Solutions

 3. Lying

 When your child cannot get something from you, they might resort to playing the victim card or lying in front of others to show their parents are not good enough or don’t want to see them happy.
 This can persuade you or force you to provide them with more things than they need or are necessary.
-Besides lying, your child may also resort to guilt-tripping their peers or siblings, or relatives in doing things for them.
+Besides lying, your child may also resort to guilt-tripping their peers, siblings, or relatives into doing things for them.
 They can also use emotional blackmail to get what they want.
 In extreme cases, when your child can easily get away with lying and manipulation, they can gaslight someone or make them doubt their own beliefs or judgments.

 How to Handle a Manipulative Child?